 Students in Grade K-4 are expected to engage in reading activities for 30 minutes each night (Monday-Thursday).
 Student reading logs will be supplied by the classroom teacher along with expectations for what student reading time should incorporate at each grade level at the start of the school year.

-Homework for Planned Extended Absence: When a student is absent due to a family vacation taken outside of scheduled school holidays, teachers are not obligated to provide assignments in advance, but may do so at their discretion.
+Homework for Planned Extended Absence: When a student is absent due to a family vacation taken outside of scheduled school holidays, teachers are not required to provide assignments in advance.
 Students are obligated to make up specific missed assignments.